PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 Light" from July 30, 1916, for instance, declared that the coming week would see

 Bexar County's automobile registrations pass the #10,000 mark.
-It appears that
+Stafford

 A point should be made about the questionable authenticity of many Texas